American ‘Playboy’ Model Lauren Summer Flashes The Flesh In A Wet, See-Through T-Shirt On Instagram

 Irish-American model Lauren Summer is no stranger to flaunting her enviable assets on Instagram.
 In fact, a quick scroll through her page shows some very bold, skin-baring snaps that almost pushed the boundaries of the photo-sharing website’s policy on nudity.

-Her latest share was no exception, as the model posed while wearing a see-through white, wet t-shirt to show off major skin.
-That’s not all, but she paired the t-shirt with a skimpy yellow thong that allowed her to show off her stomach and thighs.
+Her latest share was no exception, as the model posed while wearing a see-through white, wet T-shirt to show off major skin.
+That’s not all, but she paired the T-shirt with a skimpy yellow thong that allowed her to show off her stomach and thighs.

 The 25-year-old model posed for the snap while being partially submerged in a swimming pool.
 She let her highlighted tresses down and wore almost no makeup to stay true to her signature style.
 Finally, she looked straight into the camera to strike a pose.
 The picture can be viewed on Instagram.